rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

       .. code-block:: C++

+         // example with full class name
          auto pubString = rosNode->CreateAndAddPublisherNode("vtkMRMLROS2PublisherStringNode", "/my_string");
          // run ros2 topic echo /my_string in a terminal to see the output pubString->Publish("my first string");

+         // example with short class name, String will be expended to vtkMRMLROS2PublisherStringNode auto pubString2 = rosNode->CreateAndAddPublisherNode("String", "/my_second_string");

 To remove the publisher node, use the method ``vtkMRMLROS2NodeNode::RemoveAndDeletePublisherNode``.
 This method takes one parameter: